loomnetwork/loom-sdk-documentation/docs/zh-CN/mainnet-plasma.md

 - **TRX Coin**

-If you deposit TRX tokens to the Tron transfer gateway, the assets will get transferred into the `TRXCoin` smart contract deployed on Plasmachain.
+If you deposit TRX tokens to the Tron transfer gateway, the assets will get transferred into the `TRXCoin` smart contract deployed on Basechain.

 Use something like the following to instantiate the contract: